 The following table, based on principles stated in APES 110 Code of Ethics for Professional Accountants, provides examples of some of the scenarios which practitioners may face when auditing SMSFs, the type of threats to independence the scenarios present and appropriate safeguards which may address those threats.
-Assurance practitioners are expected to be fully compliant with the requirements of APES 110 as required by Regulation 9A.06 of the SISR.
+Assurance practitioners are expected to be fully compliant with the requirements of APES 110 as required by Regulation 9A.06 of the SISR.240

-Тур oe of t hreat ; Sce Scenario Self-review Advocacy Familiarity Intimidation Appropriate safeguards 1.
-An auditor is a trustee or director of a corporate trustee and/or a member of the fund х х х No safeguards are available which would enable the practitioner to perform audit work, as this involves clear self-interest threats.
+Тур oe of t hreat ; Scer nario Self interest Self-review Advocacy Familiarity Intimidation Appropriate safeguards An auditor is a trustee or director of a corporate trustee and/or a member of the fund х х x No safeguards are available which would enable the practitioner to perform audit work, as this involves clear self-interest threats.
 An auditor who undertakes such an engagement is in clear breach of their professional and ethical obligations.
-2. A sole practitioner prepares a SMSF's accounts and performs the financial audit and compliance engagement. х х No safeguards are available which would enable the practitioner to perform both the accounting and audit work, as this involves the auditor reviewing their own work.
+A sole practitioner prepares a SMSF's accounts and performs the financial audit and compliance engagement. x х No safeguards are available which would enable the practitioner to perform both the accounting and audit work, as this involves the auditor reviewing their own work.
 The auditor withdraws from either the accounting or audit engagement.
 The resultant loss of work by withdrawing may be overcome by entering a reciprocal arrangement with an independent practitioner or firm for referral of SMSF audit engagements.
-3. A sole practitioner signs the auditor's report for a SMSF and uses staff to perform the financial audit and compliance engagement work and to prepare the SMSF's accounts. Х Х Х No safeguards are available which would enable the practitioner to sign the auditor's report as well as supervising the accounting work, as the practitioner is ultimately responsible for the accounting work and this amounts to reviewing their own work.
+A sole practitioner signs the auditor's report for a SMSF and uses staff to perform the financial audit and compliance engagement work and to prepare the SMSF's accounts. х X Х No safeguards are available which would enable the practitioner to sign the auditor's report as well as supervising the accounting work, as the practitioner is ultimately responsible for the accounting work and this amounts to reviewing their own work.
 The auditor withdraws from either the accounting or audit engagement.
-4. A sole practitioner provides financial advice and audits the SMSF. х х х No safeguards are available which would enable the practitioner to perform both the financial advisory and audit work, as this involves the auditor in assessing the compliance implications of their own advice.
+A sole practitioner provides financial advice and audits the SMSF. х х х No safeguards are available which would enable the practitioner to perform both the financial advisory and audit work, as this involves the auditor in assessing the compliance implications of their own advice.
 The auditor withdraws from either the financial advisory or the audit engagement.
 The resultant loss of work by withdrawing may be overcome by entering a reciprocal arrangement with an independent practitioner or firm for referral of SMSF audit engagements.
-5. A two partner practice in which one partner is asked to audit the SMSF of which the other partner is a trustee. х х х No safeguards are available which would enable the practitioner to perform audi work, as this involves a clear self-interest threat.
+A two partner practice in which one partner is asked to audit the SMSF of which the other partner is a trustee. х х х No safeguards are available which would enable the practitioner to perform audit work, as this involves a clear self-interest threat.
 The auditor would not undertake the audit engagement.
-6. A two partner practice in which one partner prepares the SMSF's accounts and the other partner х Х X Threats may be overcome by safeguards including removal of staff who prepare the accounts from the audit team, implementing policies and procedures prohibiting those in the firm who provide accounting services from making decisions on behalf of the SMSF, requiring source data and underlying assumptions to be generated by the SMSF, obtaining SMSF approval for any
+A two partner practice in which one partner prepares the SMSF's accounts and the other partner conducts the audit. х х х Threats may be overcome by safeguards including removal of staff who prepare the accounts from the audit team, implementing policies and procedures prohibiting those in the firm who provide accounting services from making decisions on behalf of the SMSF, requiring source data and underlying assumptions to be generated by the SMSF, obtaining SMSF approval for any journal entries, obtaining the SMSF's acknowledgement of their responsibility for

-&lt;sup>220 In addition to these examples, assurance practitioners may make reference to the Joint Accounting Bodies Independence Guide, Fourth Edition, February 2013.
+240 In addition to these examples, assurance practitioners may make reference to the Joint Accounting Bodies Independence Guide, Fourth Edition, February 2013.